tonghuikang/markdown-cv/index.md

 - Conducted comprehensive user tests in multiple live environments
 - Project is featured in the university open house and library exhibitions

 **40.011 Data and Business Analytics**
 `Aug 2019 - Dec 2019`<br>
 Population Density Prediction for Teralytics

 - Implemented algorithms to predict population density distribution 10 mins in the future
 - Improved the mean squared error by 50% from the baseline
-- Presented the methods and results to the rest of the client's data science team

 **40.015 Simulation Modelling and Analysis**
 `Aug 2019 - Dec 2019`<br>
 Housing Prices Simulation
 - Simulated housing prices with individual agents and houses on a grid
 - Reproduced some characteristics of the housing market such as inflation and homelessness
 - Project video is featured in the end-of-term showcase

-**30.111 Entrepreneurship**
-`Aug 2019 - Dec 2019`<br>
-Belowvol - your private sound zone
-- Developed pretotypes to capture user experience
-- Successfully launched project on Kickstarter
-- Presented the startup in front of a panel of venture capitalists

 **40.012 Manufacturing and Service Operations**
 `Feb 2020 - Apr 2020`<br>
 Inventory Management for Pharmaforte
 - Modelled demand distribution from product data and employed (Q,r) inventory model
-- Reduced modelled costs by 10%-30% while maintaining acceptable service rate
-- Developed a dashboard to show key visualisations and performance metrics
 - Project writeup is featured in a school biannual newsletter